The Raleigh School of Nurse Anesthesia is one of six CRNA schools in North Carolina.

 Courses

 It is highly recommended that the core courses be completed before enrolling in RSNA.
-It is not mandatory.
-Core courses are offered in the RSNA classroom for students living in the Raleigh area who are applying to the UNCG nursing anesthesia concentration and also those currently enrolled in the program.
+It is not mand also those currently enrolled in the program.
 In addition to sitting in the classroom, these courses are also offered online.

 SIM Lab

 The school owns its own METI simulator.
-Students can experience simulator scenarios in both the first and second semester.
-The program also has an inventory of airway, spines and CVP practice mannequins.
-The school also offers a difficult airway workshop and a spinal workshop as part of the curriculum.
+Students can experience simulator scenarios in both the first and a spinal workshop as part of the curriculum.

 Anesthesia Cases

-The anesthesia cases include pediatric, obstetrics, geriatrics, open heart, neurology, plastics, otolaryngology, ophthalmology, urology, and orthopedics.
-Both elective and emergency anesthetics are given.
-Administration and management of regional techniques are taught.
+The anesthesia cases include pediatric, obstetrics, geriatrics, open heart, neurology, plastics, otolaryngology, ophthalmology, urology, and management of regional techniques are taught.

 Clinical Rotations